 Jun 15, 2021

-Look at these images.
-The mobile has been removed from the photo and in so doing shows how our connection to our devices is disconnecting us from our most intimate moments.
-It's like we're unlearning how to be intimate as if we can no longer love the one we’re with without equally loving the device that disconnects us from the one we’re with.
+Look at the image.
+The mobile has been removed and in so doing shows how our connection to our devices is disconnecting us from our most intimate moments.
+It's like we're learning a new intimacy.
+An intimacy where we equally love the device that disconnects us from the one we’re with.
 Read more